RobustNLP/CipherChat/README.md

 5. `--demonstration_toxicity`: Select the toxic or safe demonstrations.

-6. `--demonstration_toxicity`: Select the language of the data.
+6. `--language`: Select the language of the data.

 ## 💡Framework